 • 15-minute full body skin assessments using Dermoscopy

-• Detailed referrals for suspicious spots and personal follow-up by the Practitioner
+• Detailed referrals for suspicious spots

 • Advice specific to the individual’s skin type and working safely outdoors

-• An online appointment booking and reminder system
+• Online appointment booking and reminder system

 What if a suspicious spot is found?